jbiatek/BSGRulebook/rulebook.md

 When a pilot uses the Hanger Deck, if there are no vipers in the reserves then the pilot may return an unmanned viper in a space area to the reserves and then launch using it.

 When a deck runs out of cards, shuffle its discard pile to create a new deck.
 Exceptions to this rule are the Loyalty deck and the Ally deck, both of which do not get shuffled or used again after they are depleted.
+In the rare event that the "Not a Cylon" deck is depleted, it should be re-shuffled with all the discarded "Not a Cylon" cards.

 ### Game turn